partha99saha/partha99saha/README.md

 👋 I’m Partha Saha

-👀 I’m interested in reading book, painting, travelling, music
+👀 I’m interested in software-development, reading book, painting, travelling

 🌱 I’m a Person with a great passion and fascination towards Software Technology